raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** 180 ft. |
 | **Area:** 90-degree Arc | **Resist:** N/A |

 With this spell, the caster can detect strong emanations of evil within a 90-degree arc, out to 180 feet.
 It will only discover evil creatures of a supernatural nature like demons and vampires, or mundane beings of either evil or vile intention, as determined by the Games Master.
 It will not, however, detect such things as traps, poison, cursed items, or so on.
 The caster can see the emanations through up to 3 feet of solid wood, 1 foot of stone or dirt, and 1 inch of solid metal.
 Because the magical auras need time to form, no more than one 60° arc may be scanned per minute.
-The reverse of this spell, Detect Good, follows the same rules noted above.
+The reverse of this spell, Detect Bom, follows the same rules noted above.

 ---
 #### Detect Invisibility